collapsed-stacks/atheism/questions/1671/how-would-we-define-atheism-without-using-the-word-god.md

 - posted by: [Joe](https://stackexchange.com/users/-1/1064-joe) on 2011-02-20
 - score: 0

-<p>It is essentially a matter of delineating a non- or anti-religious thought from a traditional religious understanding of existence. </p>
+It is essentially a matter of delineating a non- or anti-religious thought from a traditional religious understanding of existence.

-<p>Specifically atheists are concerned with non-'magical' ontologies, preferring predictive hypotheses rather then 'sublime' explanations.
-Yet it is usually also a 'fully' metaphysical position which valorizes the free exercise of reason and critique, advocating a search for truth rather than obedience and faith.</p>
+Specifically atheists are concerned with non-'magical' ontologies, preferring predictive hypotheses rather then 'sublime' explanations.
+Yet it is usually also a 'fully' metaphysical position which valorizes the free exercise of reason and critique, advocating a search for truth rather than obedience and faith.

-<p>So a pure or aculutural formulation of atheism might frame itself as establishing the status of science and rigorously grounding the noble distance between scientific functions, artistic compositions, philosophical concepts -- and religious or moral commandments.</p>
+So a pure or aculutural formulation of atheism might frame itself as establishing the status of science and rigorously grounding the noble distance between scientific functions, artistic compositions, philosophical concepts -- and religious or moral commandments.

 ## Answer 2870